 It is intended to be carried out by internal staff, based on the premise that they possess a deeper understanding of the organizational context and asset value.
 Additionally, the implementation process allows employees to develop subject matter expertise through hands-on assessment.
-[6] The interface allows users to select Jet Stream offers a variety of virtual machine (VM) images, including a public library of pre-configured VMs tailored for specific analytical tasks and custom VMs designed for particular applications, which can be kept private or shared with a small team.
-Adari et al. has been published on the pivotal role of APIs and Open Banking in enabling seamless financial sector interoperability in the International Journal of Research in Computer Applications and Information Technology.
+[6] The interface allows users to select JetStream offers a variety of virtual machine (VM) images, including a public library of pre-configured VMs tailored for specific analytical tasks and custom VMs designed for particular applications, which can be kept private or shared with a small team.
+The core functionality of JetStream is simple: users access the JetStream atmospheric interface, authenticate, launch a VM, and begin interactive work.
 [7] The size of data sets used in applications is expanding at an unprecedented pace.

-Advances in sensor technology, improved bandwidth availability, and the widespread adoption of Internet-connected handheld devices have created an environment where even small-scale applications must handle large volumes of data.
+Advances Advances in sensor technology, improved bandwidth availability, and the widespread adoption of Internet-connected handheld devices have created an environment where even small-scale applications must handle large volumes of data.
 What was once rare, such as handling a terabyte of data, has now become routine.
 For instance, contemporary high-energy physics experiments, like XEROX, can produce over a terabyte of data daily.
 [8] Cloud Services such as shared computing resources, servers, data storage, applications, and networks are offered to users on a pay-asyou-go basis.
 In the SaaS model, licensed software is delivered to users via a subscription and can be accessed from any device with a web browser.
 PaaS allows users to develop their own services using cloud resources and run them on their own systems.